Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 ![Always use right arrows in breadcrumb trials](/images/1-1.png)

 <docs-do>
-Always use right arrows in breadcrumb trials.
+Always use right arrows in breadcrumb trails.
 </docs-do>

 </div>